- Access to the Collections

 - Hotels and Accommodations

-Access to the Collections All researchers should contact us by email or telephone (585-275-4477) 48 hours before visiting, as some collections are not available for use without an appointment.
-In addition, all patrons wishing to use the collections on Saturdays during the academic year must contact us by email or telephone Monday-Thursday during 9am-5pm business hours before visiting, so that we may be adequately prepared to meet your needs.
-The collections of the Department are available for use by students, staff, the University community, and the general public.
-Before using the collections, all patrons will be asked to fill out a registration form and provide a photo identification.
+Access to the Collections All researchers should contact us by email or telephone (585-275-4477) before visiting, as some collections are not available for use without an appointment.
+The collections of RBSCP are available for use by students, staff, the University community, and the general public.
+Before using the collections, all researchers will be asked to fill out a registration form and provide valid photo identification (such as UR ID or a driver's license).
 Registration forms are kept on file and must be updated each academic year.
 Like most other special collections departments, our stacks are not available for browsing.
-We ask that patrons collaborate with a Librarian to prepare for their visit.
-Upon arrival, she/he will assist the patrons, and requested materials will be brought to researchers in the Cominsky Reading Room.

 Getting Started The Department's over 400 manuscript collections are described in on-line Finding Aids.
 Each entry gives basic descriptive information about the subject and material in the collection, the size of the collection, and its provenance.
 The Finding Aid contains a short essay about the collection and a box-by-box or folder-by-folder listing of its contents.
 The Department has over 2 miles of manuscript materials--if you can't find what you are looking for, ask us!
 Additional information about the manuscript collections may be found on-line in the Subject Guide to the Collections.
 Printed material -- books, maps, newspapers, journals -- in the Department is represented by author, title, and subject entries in the Voyager Catalog, the University of Rochester's on-line catalogue.
 The Department also has a very strong collection of local history (Rochester and Western New York) materials, both printed and manuscript.
 A good starting point for researching local history is may be found here: Basic Sources for Rochester History.The Department is also the home of the University of Rochester Archives.
 To get a start in researching the University, read Sources Relating to the University of Rochester, or contact the University Archivist, Melissa S. Mead.